rskupnik/rskupnik.github.io/_posts/2017-09-03-dependency-injection-in-pet-project-dagger2.md

 }
 ```

 Again, nothing fancy - just a constructor annotated with `@Inject`.
-Let's now use those two components:
+Here's how we can use those two components:

 ```java
 public class Computer {